mopore/jni-dot-files/example-env/README.md

 - Start the container again `docker container start manjarotest`
 - Enter the container `docker container exec -it manjarotest /bin/zsh`

-## Neovim  Config
+## Neovim Config and Github Copilot
-Install neovim config by moving to `~/jni-dot-files/neovim` and executing `./install.sh`
+- Install neovim config by moving to `~/jni-dot-files/neovim` and executing `./install.sh`

+- After the installation run Neovim with `vim` (aliased to `nvim`) and trigger the Github Copilot authentication process with the ex command `:Copilot auth`.

 ## Snapshotting to a new image
 Exit the container and commit the changes to a new image: